 The DJI Pocket 2 can live stream, but you’ll need to purchase the Pocket 2 Do-It-All handle to unlock this feature.

 With other systems it’s a bit more hit and miss.
-High-end cameras usually require another piece of expensive equipment to make it all possible.
+High-end cameras sometimes require another piece of expensive equipment to make it all possible.

 Do I Need An Action Camera?